FOOD TRAP PROJECT

 This work is closely intertwined with racial, economic and environmental justice as well.
 Demanding that resources and land be given back to the Indigenous people.

-North Minneapolis is a classified food dessert.
+North Minneapolis is a classified food desert.
 Amongst the 67,000 people residing in this area, there are only 2 supermarkets.
 North Minneapolis has the highest concentration of low income households and the highest rates of diet-related deaths among Twin Cities neighborhoods.

 This community has had a major African American presence since the early 1900s due to restrictive covenants written into real estate deeds.